dokhare/Nexford-Ass2/README.md

 ## 📌 Notes

-* The employee dictionary in Python is optimized for fast lookup.
+* The employee dictionary in Python is optimised for fast lookup.
 * The exported CSV files are automatically cleaned up after zipping.
 * R reads directly from the zip output without modifying it.
 * The R code uses tempdir() to avoid cluttering the project folder.